septicad207/SeptiCAD-Maine/README.md

 # SeptiCAD-Maine
 Septic System design software created by a Mainer for Mainers - but it can be a template for other things too.
 This application was written using BricsCAD, AutoLISP, VisualLISP and DCL.
-The program has been thoroughly tested on BrisCAD Lite V19, but not on AutoCAD.
+The program has been thoroughly tested on BrisCAD Lite v19 and v26, but not on AutoCAD.

 Installation Instructions are provided in "SeptiCADv5_4 Installation Instructions.pdf" above, or click link below